On $\ast$-homogeneous ideals: Introduction

 Suppose that $\ast $ is a finite character star-operation on $D$.
 Then a proper $\ast $-ideal is contained in a maximal $\ast $-ideal and a maximal $ \ast $-ideal is prime.
 We denote the set of maximal $\ast $-ideals of $D$ by $\ast $-$Max(D)$.
-We have $D=\cap D_{P}$ where $P$ ranges over $\ast $-$ Max(D).$ From this point on we shall use $\ast $ to denote a finite type star operation.
+We have $D=\cap D_{P}$ where $P$ ranges over $\ast $-$ Max(D).$From this point on we shall use $\ast $ to denote a finite type star operation.
 Call $D$ of finite $\ast $-character if for each nonzero non unit $x$ of $D,$ $x$ belongs to at most a finite number of maximal $\ast $ -ideals.
 Apart from the introduction there are three sections in this paper.
 In section \ref{S1} we talk about $\ast $-homogeneous ideals, and $\ast $ -potent domains.
-We characterize $\ast $-potent domains in this section, show that if $D$ is of finite $\ast $-character then $D$ must be potent, examine an error in a paper of the author, \cite{DZ 2010}, in characterizing domains of finite $\ast $-character and characterize domains of finite $\ast $-character, giving a new proof.
+We characterize $\ast $-potent domains in this section, show that if $D$ is of finite $\ast $-character then $D$ must be potent, examine an error in a paper of the author, \cite{DZ 2010}, in characterizing domains of finite $\ast $-character and characterize domains of finite $\ast $-character and give a new proof.
 In section \ref{S2}, we show how creating a suitable definition of a $\ast $-homogeneous ideal will create theory of unique factorization of ideals.
 Calling an element $r\in D$ $\ast $-f-rigid ( $\ast $-factorial rigid) if $rD$ is a $\ast $-homogeneous ideal such that every proper $\ast $-homogeneous ideal containing $r$ is principal we call a $\ast $-potent maximal $\ast $-ideal $M$ (resp., domain $D$) $\ast $ -f-potent if $M$ (resp., every maximal $\ast $-ideal of $D$) contains a $ \ast $-f-rigid element and show that over a $\ast $-f-potent domain a primitive polynomial $f$ is super primitive i.e. if $A_{f},$ the content of $ f,$ is such that the generators of $f$ have no non unit common factor then $ (A_{f})_{v}=D$ and indicate how to construct atomless non-pre-Schreier domain.
-In this section we offer a seamless patch to remove an error in the proof of a result in a paper by Kang \cite{Kan 1989} and show that $D$ is a $ t$-superpotent if and only if $D[X]_{S}$ is $t$-f-potent, where $X$ is an indeterminate and $S=\{f\in \lbrack X]|(A_{f})_{v}=D\}.$ We also show, by way of constructing more examples, in this section that if $L$ is an extension of $K$ the quotient field of $D$ and $X$ an indeterminate over $D$ then $D$ $t$-f-potent if and only if $D+XL[X]$ is.
-Finally in section \ref {S3} we give a brief account of how the notion of a $\ast $-homogeneous ideal took shape.
-We then define a pre-Riesz monoid as a p.o. monoid $M$ if for any $x_{1},x_{2},...,x_{n}\in M\backslash \{0\}$ $ glb(x_{1},x_{2},...,x_{n})=0$ or there is $r\in M$ with $0<r\leq x_{1},x_{2},...,x_{n}$ and indicate that the monoid of $\ast $-ideals of finite type is a pre-Riesz monoid and, of course we indicate how to use this information.
-Using the information thus gained and some help from Professor G.M.
-Bergman we characterize commutative Riesz monoids that generate Riesz groups.
+In this section we offer a seamless patch to remove an error in the proof of result in a paper by Kang \cite{Kan 1989} and show that $D$ is a $t$ -superpotent if and only if $D[X]_{S}$ is $t$-f-potent, where $X$ is an indeterminate and $S=\{f\in \lbrack X]|(A_{f})_{v}=D\}.$ We also show, by way of constructing more examples, in this section that if $L$ is an extension of $K$ the quotient field of $D$ and $X$ an indeterminate over $D$ then $D$ $t$-f-potent if and only if $D+XL[X]$ is.
+Finally in section \ref {S3} we define a pre-Riesz monoid as a p.o. monoid $M$ if for any $ x_{1},x_{2},...,x_{n}\in M\backslash \{0\}$ $glb(x_{1},x_{2},...,x_{n})=0$ or there is $r\in M$ with $0<r\leq x_{1},x_{2},...,x_{n}$ and indicate that the monoid of $\ast $-ideals of finite type is a pre-Riesz monoid and, of course we indicate how to use this information.